Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild: Results

 \smallsection{Security Issues} Security issues are another concern in AI-generated code.
-They pose a threat to data privacy and system safety.
-If not properly addressed, they can lead to data breaches or unauthorized access.
-Thus, it is important to identify and fix security issues early before they enter production repositories.
-As shown in Table~\ref{tab:rq1_issue_family}, potentially insecure code patterns are also detected in 1,038 repositories and 4,158 commits.
-Table~\ref{tab:rq1_top_rules} shows that the most common security issues include subprocess without shell check, try-except-pass, insecure random generator, partial executable path, and unsafe HuggingFace Hub download.
-These patterns suggest that AI-generated code can introduce unsafe practices in process execution, error handling, and external resource usage.
-Figure~\ref{fig:hysteria2_example} shows an example of the most common issues (i.e., subprocess without shell check) from \texttt{hysteria2} ($>$1.5k stars).
-A Copilot-authored commit~\cite{hysteria2commit_issue} introduced a \texttt{shell=True} subprocess call, which can enable command injection if user input reaches the call.
+In our study, this category includes not only direct security vulnerabilities, but also insecure coding patterns that can be viewed as security debt.
+Some of these issues may be exploitable at the time they are introduced, while others may become security risks after later code changes or broader system integration.
+Thus, it is important to identify and fix these issues early before they accumulate in production repositories.
+As shown in Table~\ref{tab:rq1_issue_family}, potentially insecure code patterns are detected in 1,643 repositories and 5,142 commits.
+Table~\ref{tab:rq1_top_rules} shows that common security issues such as path traversal via \texttt{path.join} or \texttt{path.resolve}, unsafe format strings, non-literal regular expressions, and child process execution.
+These patterns suggest that AI-generated code can introduce unsafe practices in process execution, file path handling, and string formatting.
+A common pattern across these issues is unsafe handling of untrusted input, where user- or context-controlled values flow into security-sensitive operations without proper validation or sanitization.
+Figure~\ref{fig:hysteria2_example} shows one such example from \texttt{hysteria2} ($>$1.5k stars).
+A Copilot-authored commit~\cite{hysteria2commit_issue} introduced a \texttt{shell=True} subprocess call.
+This pattern is not necessarily an exploitable vulnerability by itself in the current version, but it creates security debt because it can enable command injection if untrusted input later reaches the command string.
 A human developer later identified and removed the unsafe flag~\cite{hysteria2commit_fix}.
 Beyond that, Listing~\ref{lst:dataformulator_sqli_example} shows another example of a security issue (SQL injection) in \texttt{data-formulator} ($>$1.2k stars).
 This repository is developed by Microsoft and uses GitHub Copilot for code generation.
 In commit \texttt{d8549c0}~\cite{dataformulatorcommit}, Copilot added a backend endpoint that constructs a SQL query by directly interpolating a user-supplied table name.
 This creates a potential SQL injection vector.
 If an attacker can control the \texttt{source\_name} variable, they can inject malicious SQL code that may lead to data breaches or unauthorized access.
 This issue remained in the repository for several weeks before the maintainer refactored the code and removed the unsafe SQL construction~\cite{dataformulatorrepo}.

 \smallsection{Programming Language Differences} Table~\ref{tab:rq1_top_rules_lang} compares the top 5 most frequent rules in Python and JavaScript/TypeScript.
 There are some patterns that are common in both languages.
 For example, both languages show issues related to unused code (i.e., unused arguments in Python, unused variables in JavaScript/TypeScript).
 At the same time, each language also has its own characteristic issues.
 Python's top rules are dominated by exception handling and dynamic typing problems, while JavaScript/TypeScript issues tend to involve scoping and variable declaration patterns.
 This observation is consistent with prior studies~\cite{liu2024refining, siddiq2024quality}, which also found that the types of issues in AI-generated code can vary depending on the programming language and the tools used.
 These results suggest that some debt patterns may be language-specific.
 However, the overall trend (e.g., code smells dominate) holds across both languages.